luizalabs/teresa/README.md

   schedule: "*/30 * * * *"
 ```

-You can change the schedule on cron on every deploy.
+You can change the cron schedule on every deploy.

 ## Homebrew Teresa Client